SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart_rs485/readme.md

   - Send Addr Enable: This configures the Send Address feature, for the user to determine when to send the address during transmit mode.
     - 0 - 9-bit character will be transmitted with 9-th bit set to 0 and the remaining 8-bits will be taken from the TxFIFO which is programmed through 8-bit wide THR register.
     - 1 - 9-bit character will be transmitted with 9-th bit set to 1 and the remaining 8-bits will match to what is being programmed in "Transmit Address Register".
-  - Transmit Mode: This configures the Transmit mode.This bit is used to control the type of transmit mode during 9-bit data transfers.
-    - Mode 0 : In this mode of operation, Transmit Holding Register (THR) are 8-bit wide.
-The user needs to program  the address  using \ref sl_si91x_uart_rs485_transfer_hardware_address() and data using \ref sl_si91x_usart_send_data() API's .
-    - Mode 1 : In this mode of operation, Transmit Holding Register (THR) are 9-bit wide.
-      The user must ensure that the  9 bit data is written correctly using \ref sl_si91x_usart_send_data() for address/data.
-Address: 9th bit is set to 1, Data: 9th bit is set to 0.
-  - Slave Address: Set slave address of the module to which data wants to transfer in case of transfer and Slave Address to the module in case of receive.

 ## Pin Configuration